 - Vanna White - America's most iconic game show hostess has flipped the letters on Wheel of Fortune since 1982.
 She grew up in North Myrtle Beach.

 – VannaStyle.com - Advice, screen savers, dress-up games, and more for fans of this Grand Strand Girl!

 - Hannah English Williams - An early South Carolina naturalist, Hannah Williams explored the marshlands surrounding her home on the Ashley River in the late 1600s.
 The samples of plants, animals, and butterflies she sent back to England were added to the official catalog of natural resources in the New World.

-- Juanita Willmon-Goggins - In 1974 she became the first African-American woman elected to the SC House of Representatives.
+- Juanita Willmon-Goggins - In 1974 Juanita Goggins became the first African-American woman elected to the SC House of Representatives.
 Other significant "firsts" include being the first African-American woman to serve on the US Civil Rights Commission and the first African-American female member of South Carolina's delegation to the Democratic National Convention.
 Mrs. Goggins suffered from mental illness later in her life and froze to death in her home in 2010.

 - Sylvia Woods - This Hemingway native opened Sylvia's Restaurant in 1962 in historic Harlem and has been described by the New York Times as the "Queen of Soul Food."
 What began as a lunch counter has become a major destination restaurant, a catering business, a national line of canned food products, and two cookbooks.